Structurally balanced growing network as randomized P\'olya urn process: Size distributions of evolving factions

 \section{Size distributions of evolving factions}

-The result \eqref{eq:general_meanm} provides the solution for the expected sizes of both factions.
-However, since the system evolves stochastically, due to both the random attachment of new nodes and the process governed by the bias parameter $p$, we now turn to a more detailed framework that explores the probability distributions of faction sizes.
-Let $P(m,t+1)$ be the probability distribution that the size of a faction is $m$ at time $t+1$.
-To calculate this probability distribution, we consider how a faction could reach the size $m$ at $t+1$ when knowing the distribution at the previous time step $t$.
-Reaching size $m$ can occur with two mutually exclusive events: (i) a new node is added to a faction of size $m-1$ or (ii) the faction was already of size $m$ and no new node is added to it.
+The results in Eqs. \eqref{eq:general_meanm} and \eqref{eq:-m-pm-polya} provide analytical expressions for the expected sizes of both factions.
+However, since the system evolves stochastically, due to both the random attachment of new nodes and the process governed by the bias parameter $p$, it is necessary to examine its evolution in greater detail by analyzing the probability distributions of faction sizes.
+Let $P(m,t+1)$ be the probability distribution that a faction is of size $m$ at time $t+1$.
+To calculate this distribution, we consider all possible ways a faction can reach the size $m$ at $t+1$, given the distribution at the previous step $t$.
+This can occur through two mutually exclusive events: (i) a new node is added to a faction of size $m-1$ or (ii) the faction was already of size $m$ and no new node is added to it.
 The former event, i.e., a transition from $m-1$ to $m$, occurs with a rate $w(m \mid m-1)$, while the latter with a rate $w(m\mid m)$.
 Then, the master equation (ME) for the process gives the probability $P(m, t)$:

 where transition rates are as follows:

 The master equation \eqref{eq:meq} characterizes the evolution of the probability distribution, which is inherently non-stationary because of the growth process.
 The shape of this distribution depends on the parameter $p$ and the initial conditions.
 In the following, we examine how different initial conditions give rise to either unimodal or bimodal probability distributions.
 Specifically, we distinguish between \textbf{asymmetric} initial conditions, where two starting factions differ in size, and \textbf{symmetric} conditions, where the factions are statistically of equal size.